Conservation of Threatened and Endangered Species

 - Exploring the feasibility of using tagging data to compile regional maps of sea turtle movements and the use of critical habitats in the Caribbean.

-In collaboration with the Society for the Conservation and Study of Caribbean Birds (SCSCB), BirdLife International and SPAW RAC, activities include:
+In collaboration with the Society for the Conservation and Study of Caribbean Birds (SCSCB), BirdLife International and SPAW RAC, activities aimed at protecting the avian population include:

 - Continuing to support the capacity-building efforts on monitoring, conservation and management of endangered waterbird species through training activities and education;